 Although the majority of my larger oil paintings are painted at home in my art studio, I spent a good deal of time out in the Welsh countryside gathering reference material, making preparatory sketches and trying out ideas as smaller scale paintings or as drawings in my sketchbook, that I then work into finished pieces back home.

-Below are photographs from some of my recent plein air painting adventures.
-Sometimes I enjoy the solitude of painting alone, which is usually the case when I'm gathering reference material for commissioned paintings, other times I paint with friends, fellow artists or my students.
+Below are a few photographs from some of my recent plein air painting adventures.
+Sometimes I enjoy the solitude of painting alone, which is usually the case when I'm gathering reference material for commissioned paintings.
+Sometimes I paint with friends, fellow artists or my students.
 It's all very casual and just about having fun painting outdoors, if you'd like to come painting with me get in touch.

 Painting with friend and fellow artist Diane Mathias in west Wales.

 Pochade box painting in north Pembrokeshire.

 Out with my watercolours, painting the estuary at Gwbert.

 Painting from my car, a great way to paint in winter or when it's raining.

 Painting with my pochade box, at Dinas mountain in Pembrokeshire.

 Painting a bridge over the river Aeron, near Aberaeron.

 Watercolour sketching at Pentre Ifan, Preseli mountains, Wales.